quynhnle135/my-website/docs/tech-blogs/become-fullstack-developer/interview_prep_html.md

 ---
-title: HTML and CSS Interview Preparation
+title: Interview Preparation - HTML and CSS
 ---

-# HTML and CSS Interview Preparation
+# Interview Preparation - HTML and CSS

 #### What is HTML?
 - HTML (Hyper Text Markup Language) is the standard markup language for creating web pages.
 It is used to describe the structure of a website.